 - At the entrance to the harbour visit the 16th-century church of the Holy Trinity, the only baroque building on the island with Gothic and Renaissance elements.

 - see also which guided tours are available (including kayaking & hiking) – check here

 In antiquity, the Greeks called the island Delaphodia while the Romans called it Lafota.
-From the 11th century onwards, the island was part of the Ragusa, the Dubrovnik Republic and from 1457 it was the Republic’s regional centre and the seat of the Knez, the local Rector (or governor).
+From the 11th century onwards, the island was part of the Ragusa, the Dubrovnik Republic and from 1457 it was the Republic’s regional center and the seat of the Knez, the local Rector (or governor).

 The village assumed its urban form in the 15th and 16th centuries.
-Towards the end of this period, it had two monasteries, some thirty churches and a large number of summer villas, only part of which has been preserved.
+Towards the end of this period, it had two monasteries, some thirty churches, and a large number of summer villas, only part of which has been preserved.

 Nowadays, you can see the ruins of the summer residence of the 16ths century ship-owner Miho Pracatand the restored Djurdjevic villa from the same period, both situated on the seashore.